 - Latch hook pierced backs

-- Hand filigree work, Bathed in Gold to create the bright traditional finish, Frida Kahlo enamel image
+- Hand filigree work, Bathed in Gold to create the bright traditional finish, bead detail, Frida Kahlo enamel image

 - Handcrafted in a small community called Juchitan in the State of Oaxaca, Mexico

 ** Of the extra pictures one is of the Templo de Santo Domingo de Guzmán in the center of Oaxaca City (the city were I curated these amazing earrings).
 The second is of the pedestrian walking street in the charming "el centro" of Oaxaca City.
 Love travel.